anna-sunberg/gulp-config/README.md

     npm install

 # Conf:
 By default port 3000 is used.
-To conf separate ports for each project, create gulp_conf.json, with the following structure:
+To conf separate ports for each project, create _gulp_conf.json, with the following structure:

     {
         "ports": {
             "project_dir_1": 3001,
             "project_dir_2": 3002,
             "project_dir_3": 3003
+        },
+        "sass": {
+            "project_dir_2": true
         }
     }

+Set "sass" to true for projects that use SASS (CSS is used by default).

 # Usage: